Last Updated on April 8, 2026 by Bibhu Ranjan Mund, MPH

 Early signs include frequent urination, excessive thirst, fatigue, blurred vision, slow wound healing, and tingling in hands or feet.

-The guide includes the 10 early warning signs, risk factors, statistics and what you are to do in case you suspect the symptoms.
+The guide covers the 10 early warning signs, risk factors, statistics and what is your role, if you suspect the symptoms.

 Global Diabetes Statistics